 Houston, Texas 77204-2012

-For PhD admission for Fall 2021 due to testing difficulties caused by COVID-19, submission of GRE score is preferred but not required.
+For PhD admission for Fall 2022, owing to testing difficulties caused by COVID-19, submission of GRE score is not required, but is highly encouraged.

 We will conduct a full review of applications, even those that are incomplete due an omitted GRE score.

 You should arrange to have ETS send score reports of GRE and TOEFL scores directly to the University of Houston.
 The University does accept GRE at home [see https://www.ets.org/s/cv/gre/at-home/] and TOEFL [https://www.ets.org/s/cv/toefl/at-home/] at home submissions.
 The institution code for the University of Houston is 6870.
 The GRE is required for all Ph.D. program applicants and cannot be waived.
 M.A.
 Applied Economics program applicants who have graduated from an accredited US institution within the three years preceding the term for which they are applying with a minimum undergraduate GPA of 3.4 are not required to submit GRE scores.
 The department will not accept the GMAT.
 TOEFL can be waived for foreign students who have a degree from a U.S. university.
 Check the FAQs for more details.